Fithos/tgp/README.md

 yields the following result (stdout):

 ```
+Average number of context-switches of non-coarse-grained classes: 139.8

 CLASSES CONTAINING COARSE-GRAINED TASKS:
 -> Class: class6
    Average granularity: 1443.0
    Average number of context-switches: 197.5
    Average CPU utilization: 38.2
+   Increase/Decreasing in context-switches compared to non-coarse-grained classes: 41.2732474964%
 -> Class: class5
    Average granularity: 301304.666667
    Average number of context-switches: 129.8
    Average CPU utilization: 34.45
+   Increase/Decreasing in context-switches compared to non-coarse-grained classes: -7.1530758226%
 ```

 **Note:** more details on the tool and its parameters can be found at characterization/coarse\_grained.py in the documentation section.